CDRT/docs/dash/dash_top.md

 ### Power Operation on a Single System

- Right click on the specific system on which the power operation is to be performed.
+1. Right click on the specific system on which the power operation is to be performed.
 2. Select **Power** from the menu.
-You will get the power screen.
+You will get the Power screen.
 3. The Power Screen will show:
-  - The &#39;system name&#39; against which you are going to perform the power operation
+  - The system name against which you are going to perform the power operation
-  - The &#39;current power state&#39; of the system.
+  - The current power state of the system.
   - The list of power states which the system can accept from its current state is shown in the &#39;select power state to apply&#39; drop down list.
 4. To start the transition of the system to the new power state, click **Apply**
 5. The result of the operation will be displayed.
 Click **Finish** to close the Power window.